1 Tag object

 A tag is a specific geolocator or datalogger which can contain multiple sensors (e.g., pressure, light, acceleration).
 Because such archival tag are usually not re-equipped, we consider that it is associated with a single deployment.

 In GeoPressureR, tag is an object (i.e., a S3 class) which is created with the raw logger data.
-It will be modified at each step of the workflow as it aggregates all the information needed to ultimately be able to model the bird’s trajectory.
+It is modified at each step of the workflow as it aggregates all the information needed to ultimately be able to model the bird’s trajectory.

 tag <- tag_create(id = "CB619")